sachinsrv/practice-JS-projects/README.md

 # For more detail on these projects please visit https://www.freecodecamp.org/news/javascript-projects-for-beginners/.
 # Please give feedback so that i can improve my coding as well as documenting skill.

 # Enjoy building and Thank you.

+Vanilla JS Projects:
+1. Create a color Flipper
+2. Create a Counter